GT-ARC/opaca-bpmn/README.md

 The `promoai-api-server` is entirely optional, but can be used to create BPMN diagrams based on a textual description, as an alternative to starting with a new or existing BPMN diagram.
 The logic has been taken mostly from ProMoAI, replacing the Streamlit App with a FastAPI server to be used by the BPMN editor frontend.

 It uses the OpenAI API to generate the BPMN process.
 But while GPT can generate BPMN XML, the result is often incorrect.
 Thus, the approach in ProMoAI is to generate Python code, that then generates a POWL model, which is then translated to actual valid BPMN 2.0 XML.
 For more details please refer to [ProMoAI: Process Modeling with Generative AI (Kourani et al., 2024)](https://www.ijcai.org/proceedings/2024/1014).
 The downside of this approach is that while the resulting processes are usually "on point" and syntactically correct, the intermediate model limits the expressiveness to just a subset of what's possible with BPMN, and in particular none of the extension elements of the OPACA BPMN editor.

+We have already started working on improving the process generation to include our custom properties.
+Our approach is to add a second step to model generation that extends the previously generated model in a parallel LLM session.
+Similar to the first step, the LLM is prompted to generate Python code, which only adds or removes properties in the XML.
+This has the downside of keeping an extra LLM session and making coordination more complex.
+Also, currently the same user input is used for both generation steps, possibly leading to confusion.
+This is still a work in progress and can certainly be refined further in the future.

 ## Environment Variables